Synonyms: RO4909832, RG1450

 Condition(s): Alzheimer's Disease

 Company: Chugai Pharmaceutical Co., Ltd., Hoffmann-La Roche

 Gantenerumab is a fully human IgG1 antibody designed to bind with subnanomolar affinity to a conformational epitope on Aβ fibrils.
 It encompasses both N-terminal and central amino acids of Aβ.
 The therapeutic rationale for this antibody is that it acts centrally to disassemble and degrade amyloid plaques by recruiting microglia and activating phagocytosis.
 Gantenerumab preferentially interacts with aggregated brain Aβ, both parenchymal and vascular.
 The antibody elicits phagocytosis of human Aβ deposits in AD brain slices co-cultured with human macrophages.
 It also neutralizes oligomeric Aβ42-mediated inhibitory effects on long-term potentiation in rat brains.
 In APP/PS-1 transgenic mice, gantenerumab binds to cerebral Aβ, reduces small plaques by recruiting microglia, and prevents new plaque formation.
-Gantenerumab does not alter plasma Aβ (see Bohrmann et al., 2012).
-It is being studied as a potential combination therapy with the Roche BACE inhibitor RG7129 in mouse models of Aβ amyloidosis (see Apr 2013 news story).
+Gantenerumab does not alter plasma Aβ (Bohrmann et al., 2012).
+It has been studied as a potential combination therapy with the Roche BACE inhibitor RG7129 in mouse models of Aβ amyloidosis (Apr 2013 conference news).

 Clinical Trial Timeline

 - Immunotherapy I: Baby Steps, but No Breakthroughs